 The verification process ensures that students and families receive all of the aid they are eligible for.
 Your aid may be adjusted, up or down, depending on the accuracy of the information reported on your FAFSA.
 If you are selected for verification, your award is considered an estimate until verification is complete.

-Once all forms have been completed and submitted to the Office of Financial Aid, verification can take 2-4 weeks (longer during peak processing times) to complete.
+Once all forms have been completed and submitted to the Office of Financial Aid, verification can take two to four weeks (or longer during peak processing times) to complete.
 Submitting incomplete or unsigned documents will delay the process.

 Students and families who have been victims of tax related identity theft are not going to be able to follow the normal verification process.
 Please contact the Office of Financial Aid at 503-943-7311 or finaid@up.edu for alternative guidance for completing the Verification process.

 If you were not required to file taxes for your earnings, you can indicate that in Section B of the Verification Worksheet.
 You will also need to provide copies of all W-2s for the past year.
-If you are not sure if you need to file taxes, please use the IRS tool Do I need to file?.
-Two common reasons students are required to file are, they made more than $400 net self-employment (independent contractor) income or they earned more than $6,300 W2 earnings and can be claimed as a dependent on someone else’s tax return – even if they are not claimed.
+If you are not sure if you need to file taxes, please use the Do I need to file?
+IRS tool.
+Two common reasons students are required to file are if they made more than $400 net self-employment (independent contractor) income or if they earned more than $7,900 W2 earnings and can be claimed as a dependent on someone else’s tax return – even if they are not claimed.

-If you are a resident of Guam, the Commonwealth of the Northern Mariana Islands, the Commonwealth of Puerto Rico and the U.S. Virgin Islands you will not be able to use the IRS Data Retrieval Tool.
-If you are from Guam, the Commonwealth of the Northern Mariana Islands, the Commonwealth of Puerto Rico and the U.S. Virgin Islands you will need to submit a signed copy of his or her income tax return that was filed with the relevant tax authority.
+If you are a resident of Guam, the Commonwealth of the Northern Mariana Islands, the Commonwealth of Puerto Rico or the U.S. Virgin Islands, your tax information will not be transferred from the IRS automatically.
+If you are from Guam, the Commonwealth of the Northern Mariana Islands, the Commonwealth of Puerto Rico, or the U.S. Virgin Islands, you will need to submit a signed copy of your income tax return that was filed with the relevant tax authority.

 If you are a resident of American Samoa, you must provide a copy of your Tax Account Information filed with the tax authority for American Samoa (must come from the American Samoa Tax Authority).